Keepnet Labs Logo

 • Report Suspicious Calls: If you think you've received a vishing call, report it to the appropriate authorities.
 This can help prevent others from falling victim to the same scam.

 By keeping these signs and prevention tips in mind, you can protect yourself and your loved ones from falling victim to vishing attacks.
+Read our blog to learn more about preventing vishing attacks using eight strategies.

-Protect Against Vishing Attacks with Keepnet Labs
+Protect Against Vishing Attacks with Keepnet

-• Simulated Vishing Attacks: To prepare you for real-world vishing scenarios, Keepnet Labs provides simulated vishing tests.
+• Simulated Vishing Attacks: To prepare you for real-world vishing scenarios, Keepnet provides simulated vishing tests.
 These vishing simulations are safe, controlled ways to experience a vishing attempt, ensuring you're ready to act correctly when faced with a real vishing attempt.

-• Security Awareness Training: Keepnet Labs emphasizes the importance of education in cybersecurity.
+• Security Awareness Training: Keepnet emphasizes the importance of education in cybersecurity.
 They offer training modules designed to increase security awareness about vishing scams, teaching you how to effectively recognize and respond to phishing calls.

-• Incident Reporting Tools: Keepnet Labs offers tools that make it easy to report suspected phishing attempts.
+• Incident Reporting Tools: Keepnet offers tools that make it easy to report suspected phishing attempts.
 Quick reporting can help analyze and prevent future attacks, making it a significant part of any defense strategy.

-• Community and Intelligence Sharing: Keepnet Labs fosters a community of users and cybersecurity experts to share intelligence about new and emerging vishing threats.
+• Community and Intelligence Sharing: Keepnet fosters a community of users and cybersecurity experts to share intelligence about new and emerging vishing threats.
 This collective knowledge acts as an early warning system, giving you a heads-up about scams as they develop.

-Editor's Note: This blog was updated on November 20, 2024.
+Editor's Note: This blog was updated on December 25th, 2024.

 SHARE ON